-Radioactive materials and radiation-producing machines give off a form of energy that travels in waves or particles.
-This energy is called radiation.
-When a person is exposed to or comes in contact with radiation, the energy goes into the body where it may cause harm.
-For example, when a person has an x-ray, he or she is exposed to radiation.
+Radioactive materials and radiation-producing machines give off a form of energy called ionizing radiation.
+When a person comes in contact with ionizing radiation, the energy may be absorbed by the body where it may cause harm.
+For example, when a person has an x-ray or is near radioactive materials, they are exposed to radiation.

 The amount of radiation from natural or human-made sources that people come in contact with is usually small.
 Scientists estimate that the average person in the United States receives a dose of about 620 millirem per year.
-The annual dose to people varies, depending on where they live, whether they live in a home with radon in indoor air or drinking water, or whether they had medical x-rays or nuclear medicine procedures in the past year.
+This dose varies depending on where people live, whether they live in a home with radon, or whether they had medical x-rays or nuclear medicine procedures in the past year.

-About 80 percent of human exposure comes from natural sources, including radon, and the remaining 20 percent comes from human-made sources—mainly medical x-rays.
+About 50% of human exposure comes from natural sources, including radon, and the remaining 50% comes from human-made sources—mainly medical x-rays and nuclear medicine.

-Some types of radioactive materials stay in the body and are deposited in different body organs where they remain for days, months, or years.
-Other types are eliminated from the body more quickly in blood, sweat, urine, and feces.
+Some types of radioactive materials stay in the body and are deposited in different body organs where they remain for months or years.
+Other types are eliminated from the body more quickly in blood, sweat, urine and feces.

 Typical radiation exposure (measured in millirem) from different sources:

-- Indoor air radon: about 230 millirem per year
+- Radon in indoor air: about 230 millirem per year

-- Medical procedures: about 300 millrem per year
+- Medical procedures: about 300 millirem per year

-- Soils, rocks, and cosmic radiation: about 50 millrem per year
+- Soils, rocks and cosmic radiation: about 50 millirem per year

-The National Council on Radiation Protection and Measurements has captured our average dose in the pie chart below that shows the fraction of the total 620 millirem per year from each of the many contributors.
+The National Council on Radiation Protection and Measurements has captured our average dose in the chart below that shows how much radiation comes from each of the many contributors.

-The State of Vermont makes potassium iodide (KI) tablets available free of charge to people who work or reside in the Vermont towns within the Emergency Planning Zone (EPZ) for the Vermont Yankee Nuclear Power Plant.
-The towns that qualify for free KI include: Brattleboro, Dummerston, Guilford, Halifax, Marlboro, and Vernon.
+The State of Vermont makes potassium iodide (KI) tablets available free of charge to people who work or reside in the Vermont towns within the Emergency Planning Zone for the Vermont Yankee Nuclear Power Plant.
+The towns that qualify for free KI are Brattleboro, Dummerston, Guilford, Halifax, Marlboro and Vernon.